btskinner/downloadipeds/README.md

 ## To Run

-For the default options, simply run the script `downloadipeds.R`.
+For the default options, run the script `downloadipeds.R` as is.
 It will create subdirectories as needed to store data and program files.
 You may wish to place the folder in its own directory.
 Just make sure that `ipeds_file_list.txt` is in the same directory.
 For example, let's say you place both files in a directory called `ipeds`:

 ```
 ./ipeds